Koenkk/zigbee2mqtt.io/docs/devices/FUT089Z.md

 (You can easily create them automatically by going to the Device in Home Assistant and adding an Automation from there.)

 Example automation using the brightness slider:
-(If you ccreate such an Automation automatically thorugh the Device's page in Home Assistant, it will create a buggy `platform: device` automation, please use `platform: state` instead as shown blow.)
+(If you create such an Automation automatically through the Device's page in Home Assistant, it will create a buggy `platform: device` automation, please use `platform: state` instead as shown blow.)
 ``` YAML
 alias: MiBoxerRemote1_BrightnessSlider
 description: ""